TITLE 1 PARENT ENGAGEMENT POLICY

 - Parents have the opportunity to serve on the Parent Advisory Council and participate in making decisions regarding allocation of parent involvement funds, the Home School Compact, the Parent Involvement Policy and the Title I curriculum.

-- Parents are provided with a description and explanation of the methods used in the Title I Program, and the forms of assessments used to measure student progress and determine proficiency levels.
+Parents are provided with a description and explanation of the methods and curriculum in use at school, and the forms of assessments used to measure student progress and determine proficiency levels.
+These are introduced at the Open House/Meeting and further explained during conferences.

-- When necessary, Title I staff will arrange to provide information to limited English proficient parents orally in a language that they understand.
+When feasible, Title I staff will arrange to provide information to limited English proficient parents in a language that they understand both orally through Language Line and in writing using Google Translate.

 - This written Parent Involvement Policy is aligned with District Policy and is updated annually.

 - Parents are invited to participate in the joint development of a Schoolwide Program Plan under section 1 1 1 4.
-Please contact the building principal, Andre Modica, if you would like to participate.
+Please contact the building principal, Dr. Sinead Doherty, if you would like to participate.